archana196/Predictive-Maintenance-IoT-AI/README.md

 ## Week Objective

-The objective of Week 2 is to enhance the predictive maintenance system by integrating external contextual information with machine sensor data.
-This phase focuses on generating contextual variables, performing data fusion, researching advanced feature engineering techniques, and preparing the dataset for improved predictive maintenance analysis.
+The objective of Week 2 was to enrich the AI4I 2020 Predictive Maintenance Dataset by incorporating contextual information that may influence machine behavior and failure patterns.
+While Week 1 focused on understanding machine telemetry data, Week 2 focused on integrating environmental and operational factors to create a more realistic representation of industrial operating conditions.

+The primary goals included:

+* Creating a timestamp-enabled machine telemetry dataset.
+* Designing and generating a contextual dataset.
+* Merging machine and contextual datasets through data fusion.
+* Engineering contextual features.
+* Performing exploratory analysis on the fused dataset.
+* Investigating relationships between contextual variables and machine performance.
+* Preparing an enhanced dataset for future machine learning models.

+---

 ### Goals